arahogc/Whats_In_A_Bottle/README.md

     * All columns have been converted to numeric data types and categorical columns have been encoded with the label encoder.
 The first column [_c0] is the primary key that connects the cleaned data back to the original data.
 Additionally, the [features] column, which originally contained a list of lists in each row, have been separated so that each number is now in it's own column.
 The top ten words for each wine were kept for model training:
     ![](Resources/Images/cleaned_df.png)
     ![](Resources/Images/cleaned_dtypes.png)

-#### Data Preprocessing
-1. Check the null values in each column and drop columns with large number of null values (>50% null)
-2. Fill null values for columns we want to keep with "N/A", then drop remaining rows with null values
-3. NLP Pipeline - Transform the description column to numeric:<br>
-      a) Tokenize the description column<br>
-      b) Remove Stop words from the tokenized description<br>
-      c) Count the number of tokens and add a new column to the df<br>
-      d) Encode the filtered description tokens<br>
-4. Bin data in categorical columns with more than X unique values
-5. Encode the categorical columns with the Label Encoder
-6. Check the final cleaned dataframe for missing data or null values
-7. Export the dataframe as a csv file and store in database